MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 Function that allows revoking a PostgreSQL user or role access to a storage account through the functions provided by the azure_storage extension.

 > [!NOTE]
-> The execution of this function will only succeed if the storage account whose name is being passed as the first argument has already been created using [account_add](#azure_storageaccount_add), and if the user or role whose name is passed as the second argument still exists.
+> The execution of this function only succeeds if the storage account whose name is being passed as the first argument has already been created using [account_add](#azure_storageaccount_add), and if the user or role whose name is passed as the second argument still exists.
 > When a user or role is dropped from the server, by executing `DROP USER | ROLE`, the permissions that were granted on any reference to Azure storage accounts are also automatically eliminated.

 ```sql